Refer any infant, toddler, or preschooler suspected of having a developmental delay, including problems in how they:

 - Any community agency

-All referrals for screening and evaluation go through the designated agency in the county in which the child lives.
+All referrals for screening and evaluation go through the intake coordinator.

 An IFSP is a plan of services individualized for each child and family.
 A team of professionals and the child’s parents develop the IFSP.
 All eligible children with developmental delays or disabilities, from birth to kindergarten age, have an IFSP.
 The IFSP is a written plan that describes: